safe-global/safe-docs/discover/built-on-safe.md

 # Built on Safe

-This is a list of projects building on Safe.
+Projects building on Safe.

-If you know of any projects missing on this list, [please let us know](https://chat.safe.global).
+If you know any projects missing on this list, please let us know [on Discord](https://chat.safe.global) or Twitter [@safe](https://twitter.com/safe).

 ## [Safe Ecosystem Map](https://twitter.com/safe/status/1620017821714624518)